ABOUT the ART

 Mixed Media Originals with Digital Foundation

 My work begins with a pencil or pen to develop the initial ideas.
-As the concept develops other image elements are added too the composition.
+As the concept develops other image elements are added to the composition.
 Once the concept begins to solidify the art elements and reference images are moved into the digital space, where I further develop compositions, explore form, and refine the conceptual direction of each piece.
 Often times this digital stage serves as an underpainting—a foundational layer where structure, balance, and intent are established.
 Sometimes the digital stage becomes a feature element on an hand painted background.

 From there, the work transitions into the physical world.
 Each composition is produced as a high-quality print on fine art substrate, becoming the starting point for an analog transformation.
 I build upon this surface using mixed media—paint, mark-making, texture, and material interventions—allowing the piece to evolve beyond its digital origin.